TeamMCPA/TeamMCPA.github.io/team.md

 #### Benjamin D. Zinszer
 <img align="left" src="https://avatars0.githubusercontent.com/u/14100363?v=4&s=100" alt="Benjamin Zinszer Github profile photo" style="margin: 5px 15px 5px 0px;">
-@bzinszer, Research Associate in the BOLD Lab at the University of Delaware & in the Princeton Baby Lab.
-Ben was previously a research associate at the University of Texas at Austin and a postdoc at the Rochester Center for Brain Imaging (University of Rochester) in the Raizada and Rochester Baby Labs.
+@bzinszer, Visiting Assistant Professor in Psychology at Swarthmore College.
+Ben was previously a Research Associate in the BOLD Lab at the University of Delaware & in the Princeton Baby Lab.
 He received his PhD in Psychology at Penn State University, studying the effects of cross-language interaction in Chinese-English bilinguals.
 His work explores linguistic categories, neural semantic representations, and the development of these structures in monolingual and bilingual learners.
 His work is available at [http://benjaminz.com](http://benjaminz.com).

 --------